 A great, pale dome is conspicuous among the surrounding, brown-yellow slickrock.
 From a distance, an imaginative observer might say it resembles a glacier in the desert.
 The top of

-ROUTE: round trip (possible loop) LENGTH: 3.5 to 4 hours
+ROUTE: round trip (possible loop) LENGTH: 4 hours

 VERTICAL: 1160-ft gain & loss CHALLENGE: 2